seanburlington/some-thoughts/content/blog/static-site-with-aws.md

 [Implementing Default Directory Indexes in Amazon S3-backed Amazon CloudFront Origins Using Lambda@Edge](https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/)

-But I decied for now at least to simply
+But I decided for now at least to simply use the [Ugly URLs](https://gohugo.io/content-management/urls/#ugly-urls) setting in Hugo to avoid using directory indexes.

+I don't find .html on urls to be that ugly and it was a quick way to get things working.
+The downside is that if I carnage my mind a static site doesn't give an obvious way to add redirects.